jesus-cano-ortega/jesus-cano-ortega/README.md

 ## About Me

-<p align="justify">Hi, I'm Jesús Cano, a design engineer and user experience enthusiast turned fullstack developer.
+<p align="justify">Hi, I'm Jesús Cano, a design engineer and user experience enthusiast turned developer.
 I'm co-founder of Worksut, a start-up based on a job search and recruitment application, where I currently work as CTO managing the different development projects and leading the web and mobile design teams.
 </p>

 - <p align="justify">UX and Design Skills: user research, information architecture, user experience, visual design and interface design, wireframing, rapid prototyping, SEO (Web) & ASO (App).